fuzzysolutions/qgis-tester-plugin/docs/source/usage.rst

 Usage
 =====

-This section explains how to execute tests using the tester plugin.
+This section explains how to execute tests using the Tester plugin.

 Running tests